worldbank/blackmarblepy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Use to report a bug
 title: ''
-labels: bug, help wanted
+labels: bug
 assignees: ''
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## Bug Report

+### Description

+Provide a brief overview of the bug encountered.
+Describe the behavior observed when the bug occurs and explain the behavior expected when the bug is not present.

+### Reproducibility

+- [ ] The bug is reproducible.
+- [ ] The bug is intermittent.
+- [ ] The bug occurs only under specific conditions.

-Steps to reproduce the behavior:
+#### Steps to Reproduce

-1. Go to '...'
+1. List the steps to reproduce the bug.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Version [e.g. 22]

-**Additional context**
+2. Be as detailed as possible to help with replication.

+#### Screenshots / Error Messages (if applicable)

+Insert any relevant screenshots or error messages related to the bug.

+#### Environment

+- **Operating System**: [e.g., Windows 10, macOS, Linux]
+- **Browser (if applicable)**: [e.g., Google Chrome, Firefox, Safari]
+- **Application Version/Commit**: [e.g., v1.2.3, Git commit hash]
+- **Additional Environment Details**: [e.g., hardware specifications, network conditions]

+### Additional Context

-Add any other context about the problem here.
+Provide any additional context or information about the bug.

+### Possible Fix

+If you have suggestions for a fix, please describe them here.